 Ready to Launch

 Any vessel with an intact Lake Tahoe inspection seal can launch at one of the regional ramps and marinas listed here.
-Boats without a seal are required to be inspected by Tahoe Resource Conservation District inspectors.
-To improve efficiency at launch sites, AIS inspection services are only provided at off-site inspection stations located around the Tahoe Region.
+Boats without a seal are required to be inspected by Tahoe Resource Conservation District inspectors at an off-site inspection station.
+Non-motorized watercraft must be Clean.Drain.Dry prior to launch as well and can receive a free inspection at any motorized inspection station.
+Paddlers can find public launch sites and mapped paddle routes through the Lake Tahoe Water Trail website.

 Public Launch Ramps

-Kings Beach Boat Launch (North Tahoe Watersports) —Closed.
-TBD
+Kings Beach Boat Launch (North Tahoe Watersports) — Open for non-motorized vessels only

 Private Launch Facilities